Paramount sweetens Warner Bros bid with ticking fee, Netflix break-up fee cover

 Netflix had last month switched to an all-cash offer for Warner Bros without increasing its $82.7 billion price.

-Warner Bros board has maintained that the Netflix merger deal is superior to Paramount's bid because its investors would retain a stake in the separately traded Discovery Global.
+Warner Bros board has said the Netflix merger deal is superior to Paramount's bid because its investors would retain a stake in the separately traded Discovery Global.